cod3licious/cod3licious.github.io/index.md

 I can help you build your data science team by:
 * writing compelling job postings, asking for meaningful qualifications instead of random buzzwords
-* screening applicants with a personalized hiring challenge, including programming and theoretical questions, tailored to your requirements
+* screening applicants with a personalized hiring challenge (like [this one](https://github.com/cod3licious/spectrm-challenge)), including programming and theoretical questions, tailored to your requirements
 * conducting technical interviews